Convoy QP 10: 12/13 April

 At 01:00 during the night of 12/13 April, the convoy was attacked by (Korvettenkapitän Siegfried Strelow).
-After a torpedo attack on Punjabi that missed, U-435 evaded the escorts and torpedoed the Russian freighter Kiev.
+After a failed torpedo attack on Punjabi, U-435 evaded the escorts and torpedoed the Russian freighter Kiev.
 At 03:30, U-435 hit the Panamanian which sank almost immediately.
-Near dawn an attack by failed but at around 05:00, Ju 88s of III./KG 30 returned and circled the convoy for about an hour before attacking, causing damage to its steering gear and breaking the rudder, making the ship unmanageable.
-The crew of Harpalion tried to jury-rig a replacement but their attempts were halted by four Ju 88s that strafed the ship's deck with machine-gun fire and the ship was scuttled by Fury.
-Thick fog and a westerly gale later in the day, forced an end to the German attacks.
-Hermann Schoemann, Z24 and Z25 made another attempt to find the convoy but turned back because of the weather.
+Near dawn, an attack by failed but at around 05:00, Ju 88s of III./KG 30 returned and circled the convoy for about an hour before attacking Harpalion, causing damage to its steering gear and breaking the rudder, making the ship unmanageable.
+The crew of Harpalion tried to jury-rig a replacement but their attempts were halted by four Ju 88s strafing the deck with machine-guns and the ship was scuttled by Fury.
+Thick fog and a westerly gale later in the day forced an end to the German attacks.
+Hermann Schoemann, Z24 and Z25 tried to find the convoy again but turned back because of the weather.